 Further, these clauses should be sufficiently clearly worded to avoid procedural arguments

 A multi-tiered dispute resolution clause (also known as an ‘escalation clause’) is a clause in a contract incorporating several different stages or methods for parties to resolve (or attempt to resolve) disputes.
-It either requires or permits parties to use a form of alternative dispute resolution (for example, negotiation, mediation, adjudication, expert determination or dispute board) before providing for
+It either requires or permits parties to use a form of alternative dispute resolution (for example, negotiation, mediation, adjudication, expert determination or dispute board) before providing for a binding resolution

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Coronavirus (COVID-19): During the current pandemic, legislation and changes to practice and procedure in the courts and tribunals have been introduced, which affect the following:•proceedings for possession•forfeiture of business leases on the grounds of non-payment of rent•a landlord's right to

 Issue estoppel is a sub-species of the res judicata doctrine (see Practice Note: The doctrine of res judicata).
 In addition to the general key requirements for establishing a res judicata (see Practice Note: Key requirements to establish a res judicata), this Practice Note considers the specific